Erveftick/magicXform/README.md

 - [CHC Tools](https://github.dev/chc-comp/chc-tools)

-Please make sure you install or clone these dependencies as appropriate.
+Please make sure you install dependencies mentioned above as appropriate.
+Provide a path to the modules in **secrets.py** as it was made in *secrets.sample.py*

+This project also provides **requirements.txt** file with necessary PyPl dependencies.

 ### Installation